wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 In this step, let's deploy pre-designed front-end application.
 This application is designed to personalize the readingList based on the user ID that it obtains from its identity provider.
 To enable the application to obtain the user ID, let's configure Asgardeo as the identity provider.

-#### Step 2.4.1: Set up the front-end application
+#### Step 2.4.1: Create a single-page application in Asgardeo

-To configure the front-end application by defining the ports it needs to run on, adding the endpoint to the `readingList API`, etc., follow the steps given below:
+To generate the configurations required for end users to log in to the front-end application (for example, the access token, redirect URLs, etc.), let's create an application in Asgardeo by following the steps given below:

 1. Access Asgardeo at [https://console.asgardeo.io/](https://console.asgardeo.io/) and log in with the same credentials with which you logged in to Choreo.